Trump says world leaders ‘getting along very well’ at G-7 summit

 But the president has struck a softer tone since landing in France.

-Speaking to reporters during a breakfast meeting Sunday with British Prime Minister Boris Johnson, Trump evensaid he has had second thoughts about his latest round of tariffs on Chinese goods.
+Speaking to reporters during a breakfast meeting Sunday with British Prime Minister Boris Johnson, Trump even suggested he has had second thoughts about his latest round of tariffs on Chinese goods.

 “I have second thoughts about everything,” he added.

-Trump also said he has no plans right now to declare a national emergency on China, something he had suggested he could do to force U.S. companies to stop doing business in China.
+Trump also said he has no plans right now to declare a national emergency on China, something he had claimed he could do to force U.S. companies to stop doing business in China.

 He reiterated, though, that “in many ways it is an emergency.”